-Last modified: August 22, 2025
+Last modified: November 18, 2025

-child component creating a new tab.
+The Tabs component allows you to group related content into clickable tabs, with each Tab child component creating a new tab.
 Options are provided for visual variants, tooltip configuration, and more.

-import { Alert, Tabs, Tab } from '@hubspot/ui-extensions';
+import { Alert, Tabs, Tab } from "@hubspot/ui-extensions";

-// Uncontrolled example: uses `defaultSelected` to set initial tab,
+// `defaultSelected` sets the initial tab,

 // user controls changing tabs via clicking